devstackweb3/osa1/part1/1.7/readme.md

 ```

 After realizing that I could simplify it directly in the button's event listener, I adapted it to the same format as the 1st function averageStatsClicks().

+### How to integrate function calls recording the state of clickable data?
+create a function that creates both :
+- array input with input value (string | number)
+	useState([]) method | Create initial array state + updated state
+	method .concat() | Creation/push of an input value (string | number)
+- accounting for clickable element with simple reference useState